evgenyb/aks-workshops/03-immutable-aks-infrastructure-with-bicep/labs/lab-03/readme.md

 There are (at least) two use-cases where Bicep `outputs` can be useful:

 * You can use `outputs` to return values from the template.
 You might need to capture properties from a newly created resource so they're available later for reference.
 For example, it might be helpful to get the endpoints for your new storage account, or to get subnet id and use it later as a reference at AKS cluster template.
-This is especially useful when you compose your resources using `Modules`.
+This is especially useful when you group your resources using `Modules`.
 * You can use `outputs` to debug your Bicep template.

 ## Goals